CSCfi/csc-user-guide/docs/computing/running/interactive-usage.md

 interactive session ends.
 The `TMPDIR` environment variable points to the local disk area of the job.

-To see the command options available on Puhti, run:
+To see the command options available on Puhti, run the following while logged into the system:

 ```bash
 sinteractive --help